arxngr/gridflux/README.md

 This project is open-source, and contributions are welcome.
 If you'd like to contribute, please fork the repository, create a branch, and submit a pull request with your changes. 🛠️

-For further development, you may also want to modify the configuration settings based on your preferred window manager (e.g., X11, Wayland).

 ---